-If you are a current student at Trinity Laban, it may be possible for you have a DBS check processed via Trinity Laban's Junior Trinity or Human Resources department.
-The cost will be £44.00, please email either #[email protected] or [email protected] for information regarding availability.
+If you are a current student at Trinity Laban, it may be possible for you have a DBS check processed via Trinity Laban’s Human Resources department.
+If the check is related to your programme of studies there is no cost, otherwise a charge of £44.00 will apply.
+Please email HRadmin@trinitylaban.ac.uk for information regarding availability.

 For more information about DBS checks go to: GOV.UK